Transmission of harmonic functions through quasicircles on compact Riemann surfaces

 Now let $\Gamma'$ be a curve in $A$ homotopic to $\Gamma_1$.
 Let $A' \subset A$ be the collar neighbourhood of $\Gamma_1$ bounded by $\Gamma_1$ and $\Gamma'$.
 Choose $\Gamma'$ so that $(dg_{p_1},dg_{p_1})_{A'} < \infty$; this can be done by Lemma \ref{le:Greens_bounded_near_boundary}.
 Since $h_2$ is harmonic on an open neighbourhood of the closure of $A'$, $h_2 \in \mathcal{D}(A')_\mathrm{harm}$.
 Also, since $A' \subset A$ and $h \in \mathcal{D}_\mathrm{harm}(A)$, it follows that $h \in \mathcal{D}(A')_\mathrm{harm}$.
 Therefore $h_1= h - h_2 - c g_{p_1} \in \mathcal{D}(A')_\mathrm{harm}$.
 Since $h_1$ is harmonic on an open neighbourhood $V$ of the closed set $B_1 \backslash A'$, it thus is also in $\mathcal{D}(U)_{\text{harm}}$ for some open set $U \subset V$ containing $B_1 \backslash A'$.
 Thus $h_1 \in \mathcal{D}_\mathrm{harm}(B_1)$.
 A similar argument shows that $h_2 \in \mathcal{D}_\mathrm{harm}(B_2)$. \end{proof} \end{subsection} \end{section} \begin{section}{Transmission of harmonic functions} In this section we derive the main results.

 \begin{subsection}{Null sets} We need a notion of zero-capacity set on the boundary of Riemann surfaces $\riem$ contained in a compact surface $R$.
 For our purposes it suffices to consider the case that the boundary is a strip-cutting Jordan curve. \begin{definition} Let $\Gamma$ be a strip-cutting Jordan curve in a compact Riemann surface $R$, which separates $R$ into two connected components.
 Let $\riem$ be one of the components, and let $\phi$ be the canonical collar chart with respect to $(\riem,p)$.
-We say that a closed set $I \subset \Gamma$ is null with respect to $(\riem,p)$ if $\phi(I)$ has logarithmic capacity zero in $\mathbb{C}$. \end{definition}
+We say that a Borel set $I \subset \Gamma$ is null with respect to $(\riem,p)$ if $\phi(I)$ has logarithmic capacity zero in $\mathbb{C}$. \end{definition}

 This is independent of $p$, and of the choice of collar chart.
 In the statement of the theorem below, recall that by Lemma \ref{le:continuous_extension_collar} every collar chart has a continuous extension to $\Gamma$. \begin{theorem} Let $\Gamma$ be a strip-cutting Jordan curve in a compact Riemann surface $R$ which separates $R$ into two connected components.
 Fix one of these and denote it by $\riem$.
-Let $I \subset \Gamma$ be a closed set.
+Let $I \subset \Gamma$ be a Borel set.
 The following are equivalent. \begin{enumerate} \item $I$ is null with respect to $(\riem,q)$ for some $q \in \riem$; \item $I$ is null with respect to $(\riem,q)$ for all $q \in \riem$; \item There exists a collar chart $\phi:A \rightarrow \mathbb{A}$ for $A \subseteq \riem$ such that $\phi(I)$ has logarithmic capacity zero; \item $\phi(I)$ has logarithmic capacity zero for every collar chart $\phi:A \rightarrow \mathbb{A}$ for $A \subseteq \riem$. \end{enumerate} \end{theorem} \begin{proof} It is clear that (2) implies (1), (1) implies (3), and (4) implies (2).
 We will show that (3) implies (4).

-If $K \subset \mathbb{S}^1 = \{z\,:\, |z|=1 \}$ is a closed set of logarithmic capacity zero, and $\phi$ is a quasisymmetry, then $\phi(K)$ has logarithmic capacity zero \cite{ArcozziRochberg}.
-Since the inverse of a quasisymmetric map is also a quasisymmetry (and in particular a homeomorphism), we see that a closed set $K$ has logarithmic capacity zero if and only if $\phi(K)$ is a closed set of logarithmic capacity zero.
+If $K \subset \mathbb{S}^1 = \{z\,:\, |z|=1 \}$ is a Borel set of logarithmic capacity zero, and $\phi$ is a quasisymmetry, then $\phi(K)$ has logarithmic capacity zero { \cite[Theorem 2.9]{SchippersStaubach_jump}, ultimately relying on \cite{ArcozziRochberg}}.
+Since the inverse of a quasisymmetric map is also a quasisymmetry (and in particular a homeomorphism), we see that a Borel set $K$ has logarithmic capacity zero if and only if $\phi(K)$ is a Borel set of logarithmic capacity zero.